WHO ARE WE?

 CULTIVATING A NEW CULTURE

-We raise awareness, educate and work to shift the underlying socio-cultural norms that allow gender inequality and violence to persist in our communities.
+Raising awareness, educating and changing the underlying socio-cultural norms that allow gender inequality to persist.

 CO- CREATING SPACES FOR SUPPORT

-We bring together services that might support womxn from our communities in their times of need.
+Bring together services that might support women in times of need.